FilippoMazzara/Progetto_IFO/README.md

-The ultimate goal of the project is to provide an intuitive interface, with a comprehensive set of tools, that will help researchers to import, explore and visualize large cancer genomics studies.
+The ultimate goal of the project is to provide an intuitive interface, with a comprehensive set of tools, that will help researchers to import, explore and visualize mutational data of large cancer genomics studies.
 Users also have the opportunity to download summaries and reports in various formats to best reflect their analysis.
 Due to the heterogeneous nature of genomic data there are some